frcteam1502/vscode-workspace-2023/docs/Dev-Laptop.md

 # WPI Lib Preparation

 # GitHub Integration
 sync laptop w. github, e.g., login and save credentials

+Do not change the default (Edge) browser.
+The laptops are (or may) be synced to GitHub through the browser Microsoft built/owns VSCode, GitHub and Edge; remember these are **shared**.

 when trying to checkin with web browser (MS User Account: frcteam1502) http://localhost:50310/?code=702118c2b5b2cc7ddb0e&state=94953bf8e1774ee080c7be2df8b2b645